 It also enables your doctor to see the blood flow through the fetus’s heart.
 This in-depth look allows your doctor to find any abnormalities in the baby’s blood flow or heartbeat.

 Not all pregnant women need a fetal echocardiogram.
 For most women, a basic ultrasound will show the development of all four chambers of their baby’s heart.

 Your OB-GYN may recommend that you have this procedure done if previous tests weren’t conclusive or if they detected an abnormal heartbeat in the fetus.

-- your baby is at risk for a heart abnormality or congenital (present at birth) disorder
+- your unborn child is at risk for a heart abnormality or other disorder

 - you have a family history of heart disease

 - you’ve already given birth to a child with a heart condition